theoperatore/theoperatore.github.io/_posts/2014-09-15-destiny-a-love-hate-story.md

 I've played Destiny a lot.
 As of writing I must've played about 30+ hours (~8 hours a day for the first week?).
 With that many hours put into the game I've run into some aspects that are *pretty awesome* and others that are **really terrible**.

-I can't say anything different about the feel of the game that [Brendan Keogh](http://brkeogh.com/2014/09/14/notes-on-destiny/) says differently.
+I can't say anything about the feel of the game that [Brendan Keogh](http://brkeogh.com/2014/09/14/notes-on-destiny/) hasn't said already.
 I agree 100%.
 What I want to focus on is the progression of the game; starting a character and getting into the endgame content.

 ### Progression